 Everything from major furniture- a bed frame, mattress, two dressers, wardrobe, desk, shoe closet, sofa, armchair, tv stand, tv, table and chairs- to mid-smaller home items- pillows, plants, blankets, rugs, picture frames, decorative pieces, plates, glasses, flatware, small appliances- and to personal items- clothing, purses, shoes.

 In London, I used a variety of apps- Facebook Marketplace, GumTree, Shpock, eBay, and got the word out through my personal network (Facebook albums, Instagram stories, email).

-Facebook Marketplace was the most successful for me in terms of people interested in buying, and getting the price I wanted.
+Facebook Marketplace was the most successful for me in terms of interst to buy, and getting the price I wanted.

-GumTree and Shpock are more so platforms where people expect to negotiate (viciously, at times).
+I found GumTree and Shpock to be platforms where people expect to negotiate (viciously, at times).

 A note: I found Shpock users to be less dependable, and show the greatest likelihood for not following through on pick-up/payment.
 More than once I had to report user accounts for agreeing to buy an item.
 I did so because when they confirmed they wanted to buy, I’d hold the item / remove my other listings for (per Shpock’s user terms), only to never hear from that person again.
 I’m sure this happens on other platforms, but I only experienced it on Shpock.

 Everything You Need to Know to Make Killer Listings